mchmarny/github-activity-counter/README.md

 ## Why

-* Getting true repo activity is complex (e.g. PR comments by author vs commited which may be tool like prow)
+* Getting true repo activity is complex (e.g. PR comments by author vs committed which may be tool like prow)
-* GitHub build-in tools/APIs don't expose data at the right granularity (e.g. user asociated org grouped by month activity)
+* GitHub build-in tools/APIs don't expose data at the right granularity (e.g. user associated org grouped by month activity)
-* Most readily available SDKs/Libs address only data retreaval, and have a lot of dependencies
+* Most readily available SDKs/Libs address only data retrieval, and have a lot of dependencies

 ## Extracted Data